Airmime/ReaDAT/README.md

 - HTTP Server.
 For example: Apache.
 Having mod_rewrite is preferred, but by no means required.
 - PHP 5.5.9 or greater (including PHP 7).
 - mbstring PHP extension
-- intl PHP extension
+- intl PHP extension (more information here : [install intl extension.](http://php.net/manual/fr/intl.installation.php)
 - MySQL (5.1.10 or greater)

 For more information on installation, [follow this link.](https://book.cakephp.org/3.0/en/installation.html)